Alexander Kolchak: Early life and career

-Kolchak was born in Saint Petersburg in 1874 to a family of Romanian origins.
-Both of his parents were from Odessa.
-His father was a retired major-general of the Marine Artillery and a veteran of the 1854 siege of Sevastopol, who after retirement worked as an engineer in ordnance works near St. Petersburg.
-Kolchak was educated for a naval career, graduating from the Naval Cadet Corps in 1894 and joining the 7th Naval Battalion.
-He was soon transferred to the Russian Far East, serving in Vladivostok from 1895 to 1899.
-He then returned to western Russia and was based at Kronstadt, joining the Russian Polar expedition of Eduard Toll on the ship Zarya in 1900 as a hydrologist.
+Kolchak was born in Saint Petersburg on 4 November 1874.
+His family was of Moldavian origin, and both his parents were from Odessa.
+His father was a former major-general of the marine artillery and a veteran of the 1854 siege of Sevastopol, who after retirement worked as an engineer at an ordnance works near St. Petersburg.

+Kolchak was educated for a naval career, entering the Naval Cadet Corps in 1888 and graduating in 1894 with honors.
+After being commissioned as a midshipman in the Imperial Russian Navy he served in the Baltic and Pacific Oceans on several ships between 1895 and 1899, during which time he published articles on hydrology.

-After considerable hardship, Kolchak returned in December 1902; Eduard Toll, along with three other explorers continued further north and were lost.
-Kolchak took part in two Arctic expeditions to look for the lost explorers (who were not found) and for a while was nicknamed "Kolchak-Poliarnyi" ("Kolchak the Polar").
+After becoming a lieutenant, Kolchak took part in Baron Eduard von Toll's Russian Polar expedition on the ship Zarya as a hydrologist and cartographer.
+During the winter of 1901, Kolchak and Toll rode on dog sleds for 500 km to make a topographic survey of the Taymyr Peninsula, and in the spring they took dog sleds to make a geologic and hydrographic study of the New Siberian Islands.
+In 1902 he studied the East Siberian Sea while he was onboard Zarya.
+After considerable hardship, Kolchak returned in December 1902; Toll, along with three other explorers continued further north and were lost.
+Kolchak took part in two Arctic expeditions to look for the explorers but could not find them and for a while was nicknamed "Kolchak-Poliarnyi" ("Kolchak the Polar").
 For his explorations Kolchak received the Constantine Medal, the highest award of the Imperial Russian Geographical Society.